gi joe

 I’ve been trying to maintain more regular sleep hours, though I still wake up earlier on the weekends.
 I don’t like to wake up before 5 AM on a Saturday anymore.
 If I can’t sleep, I’ll get up for a short while, watch some YouTube until I’m tired, and go back to bed.
 Sometimes it takes a while to unwind but it’s been working.

 Otherwise, on a “normal” Saturday morning you’ll usually find me at 5:30 or 6:00 AM with a coffee in one hand, music in my ears, and pounding out words on a keyboard.
-Sometimes Deke is awake, way up in Thunder Bay, and we’ll chat coffee and music.
+Sometimes Tim Durling is up and at ’em on the east coast, and we’ll chat music while consuming coffee.

 Mornings are magical to me, much more so than late nights.
 Especially Sunday mornings.
 There is nobody up.
 I can go for my morning walk down the middle of King Street if I want to.
 I love going to get a coffee when the drive-thru is empty at 6 AM.
 I prefer getting things done in the morning before people are awake.
 I’ll do laundry or I’ll review a box set.
 It’s just somehow better before the city wakes.